markh55/Dart-Quiz/README.md

 ## Credits

 * Random Questions genertated from ChatGPT
 * Coolors for colour scheme
+* stack overflow & ChatGPT for help on how to add the show correct answer if incorrect one was selected